 I like numbers.
 Numbers are facts: blood pressure reading is 145/90.
 Numbers are objective, free of emotion.
 The bike odometer tells me that I traveled 17 miles.
-Objective and factual as numbers may be, still we inject meaning into them.
+Objective and factual as numbers may be, we still inject meaning into them.
 The blood pressure reading, for example, crosses the threshold of high blood pressure and needs attention.
 And that 17-mile bike ride meant a chocolate-dipped vanilla cone at a Dairy Queen.

-Yes, I am talking about data-driven instruction–a way of making teaching less subjective, more objective, less experience-based, more scientific.
-Ultimately, a reform that will make teaching systematic and effective.
+Yes, I am talking about data-driven instruction–a way of making teaching less subjective, more objective, less intuitive and experience-based, and more scientific.
+Ultimately, a reform that will make teaching more systematic and effective.
 Standardized test scores, dropout figures, percentages of non-native speakers proficient in English–are collected, disaggregated by ethnicity and school grade, and analyzed.
 Then with access to data warehouses, staff can obtain electronic packets of student performance data that can be used to make instructional decisions to increase academic performance.
 Data-driven instruction, advocates say, is scientific and consistent with how successful businesses have used data for decades in making decisions that increased their productivity.

 Of course, teachers had always assessed learning informally before state- and district-designed tests.
 Teachers accumulated information (oops! data) from pop quizzes, class discussions, observing students in pairs and small groups, and individual conferences.
 Based on these data, teachers revised lessons.
-Teachers leaned heavily on their experience with students and the incremental learning they had accumulated from teaching 180 days, year after year.
+Teachers leaned heavily on their experiences with students and the incremental learning they had accumulated from teaching 180 days, year after year.

 Now, principals and teachers are awash in data.